 Tulsa is the second-largest city in the state of Oklahoma.
 For a bit of perspective on how large Tulsa is, the city stretches over Wagoner, Tulsa, Rogers, and Osage counties.

 Tulsa's estimated population is 394,500, up very slightly from the 2010 population of 393,500.
 The city anchors the Tulsa Metropolitan Area, which has a population of about 953,000, while the greater Tulsa-Muskogee-Bartlesville Combined Statistical Area (CSA) has a population of 1.12 million.
 Tulsa has the 54th largest metropolitan region in the United States.
-This metropolitan area accounts for 25% of Oklahoma's population.
+This metro area accounts for 25% of Oklahoma's population.

-Oil was discovered in 1901 and a flood of entrepreneurs made their way to the city, pushing the population to more than 140,000 by 1930, with an early peak of 180,000 in 1909.
+Oil was discovered in 1901, and a flood of entrepreneurs made their way to the city, pushing the population to more than 140,000 by 1930, with an early peak of 180,000 in 1909.
 Tulsa was the "Oil Capital of the World" for much of the 20th century, and revenue from the oil industry helped Tulsa manage better than most areas during the Great Depression.

 Tulsa also became home to one of the most prosperous African American communities in the country in the early 20th century in the Greenwood neighborhood, which was ultimately the site of the Tulsa Race Riot that left up to 300 people dead and an estimated 10,000 homeless.

 In 1925, Tulsa businessman Cyrus Avery began a campaign to link Chicago to California with the establishment of the U.S. Highway 66 Association in the city.
-When Route 66 was completed, Tulsa grew even faster as the city became a popular rest stop.
+When Route 66 was completed, Tulsa grew even faster as the city became a favorite rest stop.